 Your best bet is to wait until eczema has cleared from your body before getting a tattoo.
 This recommendation is also not exclusive to those with eczema.
 Anyone with a history of psoriasis, lichen planus, vitiligo, discoid lupus, or anyone currently on isotretinoin should make an appointment with their tattoo shop to discuss their options ahead of time.

 We always recommend calling the tattoo shop and letting them know of any concerns ahead of time.
 The artist you are working with has probably seen skin conditions before and will want to know how to keep you safe and your new tattoo looking great.

-Speaking with your dermatologist about your eczema or any new skin developments, such as a tattoo, can also be helpful.
+Speaking with your dermatologist about your eczema or any new skin developments, such as a tattoo over eczema, can also be helpful.
 Who knows, maybe you’ll even want to know your options for tattoo removal in case a life-long commitment is too much to take!

 Whether you have a medical emergency or just want to schedule a cosmetic consultation, Advanced Dermatology, P.C. makes it easy to see a top-rated dermatologist.
 Call or book online to schedule an appointment at one of our 50+ convenient locations.